semiod-github/semiod-github.github.io/udemy2.md

 	   openssl x509 -in ca.crt -text -noout

            Configuring etcd
-           etcd is a distrubted reliable key-value store. etcd reliably stored the configuration data of the kubernetes cluster, representing the state of the cluster at any given point of time.
+           etcd is a distributed reliable key-value store. etcd reliably stored the configuration data of the kubernetes cluster, representing the state of the cluster at any given point of time.
 	   Pre-Requisite: